-Q: I need to enter a Credit Card manually in my Ingenico device, how do I do that?
+Q: How do I enter a Credit Card manually in my Ingenico device?

-A: We have a step-by-step tutorial here: Manual CC entry with Ingenico iPP350 EMV card reader
+A: We have a step-by-step tutorial here: Manual CC entry with Ingenico EMV card reader

 Q: I'm experiencing an issue getting my card reader to connect to my network.
 Could a network setting be blocking the device?

 A: The Ingenico uses port number 1200 for Transmission Control Protocol communication.
 Please work with your network administrator to ensure there are not any conflicts or issues in using this port on your network.